aws/s2n-tls/.github/ISSUE_TEMPLATE.md

 * **Does this change what S2N sends over the wire?** If yes, explain.
 * **Does this change any public APIs?** If yes, explain.
+* **Which versions of TLS will this impact?**
 ### Requirements / Acceptance Criteria:

  What must a solution address in order to solve the problem?
 How do we know the solution is complete?

 * **RFC links:** Links to relevant RFC(s)
 * **Related Issues:** Link any relevant issues
+* **Will the Usage Guide or other documentation need to be updated?**
 * **Testing:** How will this change be tested?
 Call out new integration tests, functional tests, or particularly interesting/important unit tests.
-- [ ] **Will this change trigger SAW changes?** Changes to the state machine, the s2n_handshake_io code that controls state transitions, the DRBG, or the corking/uncorking logic could trigger SAW failures.
+  * **Will this change trigger SAW changes?** Changes to the state machine, the s2n_handshake_io code that controls state transitions, the DRBG, or the corking/uncorking logic could trigger SAW failures.
-- [ ] **Should this change should be fuzz tested?** Will it handle untrusted input?
+  * **Should this change be fuzz tested?** Will it handle untrusted input?
 Create a separate issue to track the fuzzing work.
-- [ ] **Will the Usage Guide or other documentation need to be updated?**

 ### Out of scope:

 Is there anything the solution will intentionally NOT address?